 Counseling Services provides short-term, solution-focused mental health counseling.
 Utilizing a stepped-care approach, students are provided with the most effective, least-intensive type of treatment needed to address the concerns they are experiencing.
 Combined with additional supports, such as workshops and group therapy, our services allow students to fully engage academically and socially during their time at Michigan Tech.
 Our approach to services traditionally meet the needs of our students; however, there are instances in which a student's needs may lay outside the scope of care provided by our staff at which point the student may be referred to services outside of our office.

-Counseling Services offers walk-in hours daily.
+During the academic year, Counseling Services offers walk-in hours daily.
 Students desiring to receive services should attend one of the scheduled walk-in time slots.
 Walk-in slots are operated on a first-come-first serve basis, but should be noted that emergencies take precedent.
 No appointments can be scheduled for that designated time and you are encouraged to come a minimum of 30 minutes before the end of the scheduled walk-in hour time.

 The staff of Counseling Services is dedicated to promoting an environment of respect and appreciation for the race, color, ethnicity, religion, sex, national origin, age, ancestry, physical/mental ability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression, genetic information, and socioeconomic status of all persons.
 We are committed to creating and maintaining an atmosphere of openness, trust, and safety where all attitudes, beliefs, values, and behaviors can be freely explored and discussed.
 We fully embrace providing high quality and multiculturally sensitive services that affirm the dignity, worth and value of all individuals.
 In doing so, we strive to provide a welcoming and enriching environment that is conducive to the intellectual, emotional, and social development of our diverse community.